graphql-mocks/graphql-mocks/CONTRIBUTING.md

 ## Found a bug?

-Open an issue and let's chat.
+Open an issue and let's chat or start a conversation on discord.

 ## Respect